 Select the appropriate data analysis techniques, like statistical analysis, content analysis, or discourse analysis, and plan the interpretation of the results.

 A researcher must grasp various types to decide which model to use for a study.
-There are different research designs that can be broadly classified into quantitative and qualitative.
+There are many research design and its types that can be broadly classified into quantitative and qualitative, which are then divided into subcategories of research design and its types.

 Qualitative research identifies relationships between collected data and observations through mathematical calculations.
 Statistical methods validate or refute theories about natural phenomena.
 This research method answers "why" a theory exists and explores respondents' perspectives.